ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

+#### `shader_material_sideloader`

+- Type: `bool`
+- Allowed values: {`true`, `false`}
+- Allows custom `*.material.bin` shader material files to be loaded from the `.\shader_materials\` folder relative to the mod directory.
+Files placed in this folder override the corresponding shader materials loaded by MCBE.

+---

 #### `skin_sideloader`
 - Type: `object`
 - Loads a custom player skin and optional cape directly from disk upon joining a server, bypassing the in-game skin menu.
 This can help resolve issues where skins fail to load or sync through the vanilla skin system.
-Skin and cape files are expected to be located relative to the configuration directory: `%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\VanillaTweaks\`.
+Skin and cape files are expected to be located in the `.\skin_assets\` folder relative to the mod directory.
 - Fields:
 	- `enabled`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
 		- Toggles the parent object.
-	- `cape_filename`
+	- `cape_file_name`
 		- Type: `string`
-		- Allowed values: *any valid `.png` filename*
+		- Allowed values: *any valid `.png` file name*
-		- Specifies the filename of the cape texture to load.
-The path is relative to the configuration directory, and the file must be located in the configuration directory root.
+		- Specifies the file name of the cape texture to load from the `.\skin_assets\` folder relative to the mod directory.
 Supported texture dimensions: `64x32` pixels.
 Example: `my_cape.png`.
 	- `is_slim_arm`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}